testcookbook/testcookbook.github.io/index.markdown

 Currently we have a few examples on github to do basic selenium tests using Ruby, Java, Python and PHP.
 Please enjoy and happy learning.

+Do you have something that you would like to know more about or see added.
+Please click the feedback button on the bottom left of screen.

 <p class="rss-subscribe">subscribe <a href="{{ "/feed.xml" | prepend: site.baseurl }}">via RSS</a></p>